What Kind of Training Does a Urogynecologist Have?

-There is currently no “board-certification” in urogynecology, so finding a fellowship-trained urogynecologist gives you the best chance of getting the best treatment for your lower urogynecologic problems.
+Finding a fellowship-trained urogynecologist gives you the best chance of getting the best treatment for your lower urogynecologic problems.
 A fellowship-trained subspecialist has spent two or three years of additional training after residency to acquire the skills and sophistication to treat incontinence, prolapse, and pelvic dysfunction.
 Most fellowship programs were two years in length until the late 1990s, when most programs transitioned to three-year programs.
 Sometimes, general gynecologists and urologists attend weekend courses or go watch specialists do surgery, but this type of learning does not equal the training of a fellowship-trained urogynecologist.

 When Should I See a Urogynecologist?

 It is not a normal part of a woman’s aging process to develop uncomfortable, troublesome symptoms of incontinence, prolapse, or pelvic pain.
 Women need not “learn to live with it.”
 Effective help is usually available through the services of a urogynecologist.

 Although your primary care physician or gynecologist may have knowledge about these problems, a urogynecologist can offer additional, more sophisticated expertise.
 You should see a urogynecologist when you have problems of prolapse, incontinence, urinary or pelvic dysfunction, or when your primary doctor recommends consultation.
 Other problems for which you or your doctor might think about consulting a urogynecologist include: problems with emptying the bladder or rectum, pelvic pain, and the need for special expertise in vaginal surgery.

 What Treatment Options are Available from a Urogynecologist?